 Radiotherapy to the tummy (abdomen) or pelvic area can cause diarrhoea.
-This can be reduced with medicine to slow down your bowel or changing your diet.
+Taking a medicine to slow down your bowel or changing your diet can help to reduce diarrhoea.
 Your radiotherapy department staff or dietitian will give you information about this.

 Sometimes the skin in the treatment area gets red and sore – a bit like mild sunburn.

 You may lose some body hair in the treatment area.

 Tell the radiotherapy department if you prefer treatment at a particular time of day.
 They can try to arrange this.

 Car parking can be difficult at hospitals.
 It’s worth asking the radiotherapy unit staff:

 - if they can give you a hospital parking permit